CalmDownVal/signal/readme.md

 The default strategy is serial execution.
 Execution will await each handler before moving onto the next one.

-This is the default strategy as it's the same one synchronous signals use.
+This is the default strategy as it's analogous to synchronous signals.
 A promise rejection will immediately propagate upwards and terminate the execution.
-Handlers further down the list will not execute in such case.
+Handlers further down the execution order will not run in such case.

 ```ts
 const mySignal = Signal.create({ async: true });